 If you need a break from this in-depth study, read from:

 20 page summary of the book The Gentle Revolution by Helena Cornelius, Director of The Conflict Resolution Network.
 It will help you wherever a clash of values is present – and especially when that clash is between more masculine vs more feminine relating styles.

 Excellent to test your skills.
 It’s best if you can involve a few players.

 Downloadable A4 and A5 posters and handouts on conflict resolution skills for your noticeboard or classroom.

-We are most grateful to the authors for their permission to make this session available on CRN’s website.
+We are most grateful to the authors for making this 419 page manual available as a free download from CRN’s website.

-The above link will take you to a chapter on anger management taken (with permission of course!) from the book: Is Everyone at the Table: 18 Life Lessons in Problem Solvingby Ernest G. Tannis, a mediation lawyer.
+The above link will take you to a chapter on anger management taken (with permission of course!) from the book: Is Everyone at the Table: 18 Life Lessons in Problem Solving by Ernest G. Tannis, a mediation lawyer.
 It encourages us to find our own intuitively appropriate response to the extraordinary challenges that people in crisis can bring to the negotiating table.
-The book may be purchased from lulu.com

 You may also like to consider our low cost E-Learning Course on Conflict Resolution.
 It uses many of these materials plus additional audio and video content and includes assignments to help you check your learning process.
-Read more about this guided study program with teacher input and a certificate to add to your c.v. on successful completion, at the following link:
+Read more about this guided study program with teacher input and a certificate to add to your c.v. on successful completion, at the link above.